Wheelchair Maintenance Workshops – Why It Matters

 One of the most powerful aspects of our workshops is how they bring people together.
 By partnering with groups like Bike Farm, an all-volunteer bicycle education collective, wheelchair users gain access to valuable mechanical knowledge.
 In Talent, Talent Maker City provides an accessible space with ramps and charging stations, making it comfortable for everyone to participate.
 Meanwhile, Shift Community Cycles in Eugene shares a community-focused approach to teaching essential repair skills.

 These partnerships help foster connections, mechanical know-how, and a supportive network for anyone who relies on a wheelchair.
-It’s about creating a community where people share resources, learn from each other, and work together to stay mobile and engaged.
+Moreover, they create a community where people share resources, learn from each other, and work together to stay mobile and engaged.

 Why It Matters

-When a wheelchair isn’t working, it’s not just inconvenient—it can be life-disrupting.
-People can end up feeling isolated or even face health issues if they’re stuck waiting for repairs.
-Our workshops fill this gap by teaching preventative maintenance that Medicaid and insurance often don’t cover.
-Simple fixes that cost as little as $25 can be done in minutes, preventing bigger issues that could leave someone stranded for weeks.
+When a wheelchair isn’t working, it’s not just inconvenient—it can disrupt a person’s entire life.
+As a result, people may feel isolated or even face health issues while waiting for repairs.
+To address this gap, our workshops teach preventative maintenance that Medicaid and insurance often don’t cover.
+For example, simple fixes costing as little as $25 take just minutes to complete.
+This approach prevents bigger issues that could leave someone stranded for weeks.

 Get Involved

-Our Wheelchair Maintenance Workshops are about more than just repairs.
-They’re about mobility, community support, and making sure no one is left waiting for a basic fix.
-Whether you use a wheelchair, have repair skills to share, or simply care about health equity, there’s a place for you in this movement.
+Our Wheelchair Maintenance Workshops focus on more than just repairs.
+In fact, they promote mobility, community support, and ensure no one waits for a basic fix.
+Whether you use a wheelchair, have repair skills to share, or simply care about health equity, you have a place in this movement.

 Want to learn more or get involved?
 Check out our Wheelchair Maintenance Workshop page.
 By supporting our workshops, you’re helping build a community where everyone has the tools, knowledge, and support they need to keep moving forward.